SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_rfid_id12la/README.md

 - Make sure the SDK extension already be installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).

 - SDK Extension must be enabled for the project to install "ID-12LA - RFID Reader (Sparkfun) - I2C" component.
-Selecting this component will also include the "I2CSPM" component with default configurated instance: rfid.

-- The example project are built on the BRD4314A board.
-For another boards, selecting the "ID-12LA - RFID Reader (Sparkfun) - I2C" component will include the "I2CSPM" component with unconfigured instance: inst0.
-This instance should be configurated by users.

 ## How It Works ##